mrakgr/Trading-Journal/journal_2025.md

 I really cared about the money initially, but after a couple of months I began to care more about the business and about winning.

 Imagine I was a player at the soccer match.
 I am being payed 5m, so there is nothing to complain about there.
 But for some fucking reason my teammates are making own goal after own goal and generally fucking up.
+The fans have pretty much left the stadium in disgust.
 And then I get mad and call them out and become rude.
 And then they kick me out of the team.

 That's what this all was.